felixlinker/tamarin-prover/README.md

 # The Tamarin Prover with Cyclic Induction

-This branch of the Tamarin prover repository contains an implementation of cyclic induction for protocol verification.
+This branch of the Tamarin prover repository contains an implementation of cyclic induction for protocol verification as well as case studies.
-It comes with two sets of case studies.

 ## Installation